xapi-project/xen-api/README.markdown

 The build install instructions are currently being written.
 The Xapi Project contains a large list of dependencies and sub-projects, which are actually quite difficult to build independently.
-To build xen-api from source, we recommend using [xenserver-core](https://github.com/xenserver/xenserver-core).
+To build xen-api from source, we recommend using [opam](https://opam.ocaml.org/doc/Manual.html) with the [xs-opam](https://github.com/xapi-project/xs-opam) remote (detailed explanation in [readme](https://github.com/xapi-project/xs-opam/blob/master/README.md).

 Contributions
 -------------